basho/basho_docs/source/languages/en/riak/theory/concepts/vnodes.md

 functionality; nodes are essentially a passive container for very active vnodes

+It's important to note that different nodes will have differing numbers of vnodes if ring size / number of nodes leaves a remainder.
+So if your ring size is 64 and you're running a 5-node cluster, 4 of those nodes will have 13 vnodes, while one node will have only 12, which means that 4 nodes will claim roughly 20.3% of the ring a piece while the fifth node will claim roughly 18.8%.

 If you're navigating through the file system of a Riak node, you'll notice that each node's `/data` directory holds a variety of